Social Justice/Welcoming Congregation

 Through out the year, various collections will be identified by SJC and often coincide with the agency receiving the shared basket for the month.
 Three that standout include:

 Home of the Sparrow is supported by the funds raised at Sparrow's Nest (multiple locations) accepts household, clothing, small appliances, bedding and some furniture.
 Large newer appliances can be accepted and picked up as well.
-Go to the website for more details.
+Go to the website for more details and call beforehand to check current guidelines.

 Located in Waukegan, HACES' mission is to strengthen the lives of immigrants through quality programs and services assisting individuals to restore their self-confidence by closing education, language, and cultural gaps between clients and the larger community.
 Their work helps to defray the cost for citizenship application for single parents and aiding in the completion of application paperwork.